kwaledesign/Coding-Standards/README.md

 }
 ```

-### SCSS Style
+### Preprocessors
-Different CSS preprocessors have different featuresfunctionalityand syntax.
-Your conventions should be extended to accommodate the particularities of any
-preprocessor in use.
-The following guidelines are in reference to Sass.
+* Use Sass.
+* Use Compass CSS3 vendor prefixes, vertical rhythm, and sprites.
+* Only use nesting when you intend for nested CSS selectors.
+* Never mimick HTML structure of a module with SCSS nesting.
+* Leave your generated CSS file uncompressed until production and monitor it
+  closely to ensure you aren't introducing bloated code or unintinsional
+  nesting issues.

-* Limit nesting to 1 level deep.
-Reassess any nesting more than 2 levels deep.
+* Limit nesting to two or three levels deep.
+Reassess any nesting more than two
+  levels deep.
 This prevents overly-specific CSS selectors.
 * Avoid large numbers of nested rules.
 Break them up when readability starts to
   be affected.
-Preference to avoid nesting that spreads over more than 20
-  lines.
 * Always place `@extend` statements on the first lines of a declaration block.
-* Where possiblegroup `@include` statements at the top of a declaration
+* Group `@include` statements at the top of a declaration blockafter any
-  blockafter any `@extend` statements.
+  `@extend` statements.
-* Consider prefixing custom functions with `x-` or another namespace.
-This
+* Prefix custom functions to avoid collisions with Sass or Compass.
-  helps to avoid any potential to confuse your function with a native CSS
-  functionor to clash with functions from libraries.
+* Use a variable for all color values to allow for reuse and consistentcy.
+* Consider using a variable for other common vaules.

+Example:
 ```scss
 .selector-1 {
   @extend .other-rule;